Subscribe to updates

 Planning Sub-Committee - Thursday, 4th December, 2025 7.15 pm

-December 4, 2025 View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+December 4, 2025 Planning Sub-Committee View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

-The sub-committee considered an application for the subdivision of the garden at 17 Convent Hill to allow for the construction of a new four-bedroom dwelling with access from Beaumont Road, including associated cycle and refuse storage facilities.
-The committee voted to grant the application, subject to a Section 106 agreement for sustainable transport contributions and several conditions, including the submission of a construction management plan, details of external materials and landscaping, and the removal of permitted development rights for dwelling houses.
+The committee considered the application for the subdivision of the garden at 17 Convent Hill, Upper Norwood, London, SE19 3QY to allow for the construction of a new dwelling with access from Beaumont Road.
+The proposal included associated cycle and refuse storage facilities.

 Attendees